 All seniors must complete one seminar, 190–191, as their “senior exit” course to satisfy the senior comprehensive requirement.
 Seminars can be taken for senior exit credit only by permission of the instructor.
 Within the context of this advanced seminar, students will work under the close supervision of their professor to produce a written project that demonstrates a high level of achievement in research, writing, and critical thinking.
 Students whose performance is outstanding are eligible for honors in the senior comprehensive.

 Nine courses, as follows:

-• Lower-division: three courses from three different geographical regions;
+- Lower-division: Three courses from three different geographic regions.

-• Upper-division: six courses (HAVC 100-191) planned in consultation with a faculty adviser.
+- Upper-division: Six courses (HAVC 100-191) planned in consultation with the undergraduate advisor.

 This program is for students who wish to pursue the study of curation, heritage, and museums (CHM) in conjunction with studies of visual culture.
 Students will expand on the broad knowledge they gain through the major by means of a variety of historical, theoretical, and practical courses within the domains of curation, museum studies, and critical cultural heritage studies.
 Students can use the concentration as a launching point toward internships or jobs in museums or cultural heritage institutions or to identify their interests for future graduate study.